“Customers are no longer buying products and services– they are buying experiences delivered via the products and services.” – Gregory Yankelovich

 Sometimes you may need to spend more on improving your customer experience so that you can reduce the service costs in the long-run.

 For example, if you want to deliver a great customer experience, you need to reach them through multiple channels – be it live chat, phone call, email or social media.
-Because, according to an independent study [see study results in PDF], a typical business hears from only 4% of its dissatisfied users, and out of those 96% customers who don’t complain, 91% don’t ever come back, which is a huge loss.
+Because, according to an independent study by the 1st Financial Training Services, a typical business hears from only 4% of its dissatisfied users, and out of those 96% of customers who don’t complain, 91% don’t ever come back, which is a huge loss.

 4. Retaining Customers is Profitable